fishcus/KAP-manual/en/model/cube/topN.en.md

 The base cuboid only has $730 * 50 = 36.5 k$ rows now.
 In the measure cell, the Top certain records are stored in a container in descending order, those tail entities have been filtered out.

 For the same query, “Top sellers in past 30 days in US” now only need to read 30 rows from storage.
 The measure object, also called as counter containers will be further aggregated/merged at the storage side, finally only one container is returned.
-KAP would extract the “SELLER_ID” and “SUM(PRICE)” from it before returns to client.
+Kyligence Enterprise would extract the “SELLER_ID” and “SUM(PRICE)” from it before returns to client.
 The cost is much lighter than before, the performance is highly improved as well.

 ## Algorithm